yabwon/SAS_PACKAGES/SPF/SPFinit.md

   **Installation options:**

- - `requiredVersion=`  *Optional.* Indicates which (at least) package version we want to be requested, default value: `.` means "the latest".
+ - `requiredVersion=`  *Optional.* Indicates which (at least) package version we want to be requested.
+Empty value by default means: "load currently installed version or install and load the latest available one."
-                       When loaded/installed package version is greater or equal from requested, lower requested version is not loaded/installed.
+                       When loaded (installed) package version is greater or equal than requested, lower requested version is not loaded (installed).

  - `sourcePath=`   Location of the package, e.g. "www.some.web.page/"
                    Mind the "/" at the end of the path!